trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 These regulate the flow of free software.
 If you use OSS in your company, you have obligations.
 If you contribute to a project, you face quality assurance policies.
 It’s the bureaucracy of the free web, ensuring that "free" doesn't mean "chaos."

 **6. The Hardware Consensus: Standards (e.g., USB-C)** Standards are policies defined by massive, cross-company committees.
 They are great for consumers because they ensure interoperability (your charger works with your laptop).
-But don't be naive—industries often rush to standardize voluntarily specifically to _prevent_ the government from stepping in with stricter laws.
+But don't be naive — industries often rush to standardize voluntarily specifically to _prevent_ the government from stepping in with stricter laws.
 It’s regulation as a defense mechanism.

 ### The Discrepancy of Speed